Site icon Messy Vegan Cook

 Khao Kaek Kua

 It's a 7 minute walk where I usually stay in Bangkok so I have tried the entire menu.
-You can’t go wrong with anything, but my favourites are the shabobo, numbing noodles, moo daeng ping, and chats with the lovely owner.
+You can’t go wrong with anything, but my favourites are the shabobo, numbing noodles, moo daeng ping, and chats with the owner.
 Delivery is also good.

 Na Aroon

 Part of a high end hotel and spa.
 The restaurant has a big vegan menu with especially good salads (yum tua pu and yum som o are recommended).
 The tom klong soup and nam prik num are also stars.
 If you're on your own and want a set plate, the som tam/khao niaw/gai yang set is decent.
+Note: I haven't been here in several years.

 Chamlong's Asoke / Vegetarian Community in Chatuchak